ReactiveBayes/Rocket.jl/docs/src/subjects/about.md

 # [About subjects](@id section_subjects)

-An Rocket.jl Subject is a special type of Observable that allows values to be multicasted to many Actors.
+A Rocket.jl Subject is a special type of Observable that allows values to be multicasted to many Actors.
 While plain Observables are unicast (each subscribed Actor owns an independent execution of the Observable), Subjects are multicast.

 !!! note
     A Subject is like an Observable, but can multicast to many Actors.
 Subjects are like event emitters: they maintain a registry of many listeners.